The Unexpected Journey From Teacher to Author

 With all that variety, kids are so similar.
 They don’t understand how cool science is until you show them.
 They all want to be accepted.
 They want to succeed.
 They want to be admired by their peers and their teachers.
 They believe stuff is easier for everyone else.
 Everyone is popular, except them.
 Everyone is good-looking, except them.
 In all my schools, the kids think they know more about electronic devices than their teachers (which they do), and they try to make me laugh (which they do).

 I began writing when I decided to compose the text for our new business website.
 It seemed a wee bit presumptuous to think I could just pick up a pen and write, so I took Non-Fiction Writing course.
 Guess what?
 I was good at it!
 Who knew?
 So, I went right out there and… you guessed it… taught science (a girl has to make a living, you know).

 Many years later, my daughter became a budding author with her first book in first grade.
 We still quote from it: “We walked and walked and walked.
 And we talked and talked and talked.
 And then we ate chocolate ice cream.”

 Pretty eloquent, eh? <proud mommy sniff> A chip off the old block.

 She has since graduated from the money pit known as Northeastern University, where she earned an advanced degree in Opinion.

-Her writing made me want to write.
-Eventually, I decided to devote summers to writing, and spend the rest of the year to teaching.
+My daughter’s writing made me want to try writing.
+Eventually, I decided to devote summers to writing, and spend the rest of the year teaching.
 (We still managed to fit in a move here and there.)

 Then, the oddest thing happened.
 One day I realized I wanted to write more than I wanted to relocate, and I’ve been writing ever since.

-The first two books of the series, Fairly Certain, and Fairly Safe, will be debuting this summer.
+The first two books of the series, Fairly Certain, and Fairly Safe, debuted in 2014.
 (Yay!)
 Whether you go to fairs undercover or for fun, you will enjoy watching these characters trying to overcome the odds.